avocado smoothie - AIP diet option

 Day 7

-Additional AIP Meal Plan Snack Options
+Additional AIP Meals Snack Options

 Many of us rely on carb-loaded foods like bread to help us stay full, and we don't realize how much we rely on them until we stop eating them.
 Here are a few more common snacks to add to your AIP Diet food list to help get you through those hunger pangs: